 Invoices can also be verified by phone if needed.
 Phone verifications can be effective if you need to expedite the process or if the invoices are complex.

 3. Customer impact of verifications

 Clients are sometimes concerned that their customers may disagree with the verification process.
-This can happen, but it’s not typical.
-The staff at factoring companies always try to have a soft touch to minimse the company’s involvement in the transaction.
+This scenario can happen, but it’s not typical.
+The staff at factoring companies always try to have a soft touch to minimize the company’s involvement in the transaction.

 We recommend that you advise customers that invoices will be verified regularly as part of your quality assurance process.
 Be sure to emphasize that one of the objectives of this practice is to ensure that they are satisfied with your company.
 Framing it in positive terms helps obtain their collaboration.
 Your factoring company should be able to give you more information on how to best approach your clients.

 4. Disputes and problems

 Every so often, the verification process uncovers a problem.
 Problems often occur if your client is not satisfied with the services or if there is a misunderstanding regarding expectations.
 Most factors inform you of issues immediately so that you can engage your customer and resolve the problem.
 Invoices subject to disputes can’t be financed until the problem is resolved.

 5. One last word of advice